-The Kennedy King Memorial is located within Indianapolis’ Martin Luther King Park.
+The landmark for peace is located within Indianapolis’ dr. Martin Luther King jr. Park.

 “Why don’t we make a monument to peace where all of us can live together, not with walls coming up but with walls tearing down, so we can go forward together.”